 In Poland, Tarasewicz is associated with Warsaw’s Foksal Gallery, where his very first show took place in 1984, as well as with the Biała Gallery from Lublin.
 He has presented his works at the CCA Ujazdowski Castle several times (some of them also belong to the Centre’s permanent collection).
 One of the most interesting projects he took part in there was the show Jerzy Nowosielski - Leon Tarasewicz - Mikołaj Smoczyński (1997), an encounter of three strong artistic personalities, surprisingly linked by the Eastern Orthodox religion.
 This context inspired Tarasewicz to create a site-specific project at the Lublin’s Holy Trinity Chapel.

-The artist created a monumental mural commemorating the non-existent mosaic of Ignacy Bieniek on the outer wall of the shopping and entertainment center Gemini Park in Bielsko-Biała.
+The artist created a monumental mural commemorating the non-existent mosaic of Ignacy Bieniek on the outer wall of the shopping and entertainment centre Gemini Park in Bielsko-Biała.
 Tarasewicz worked on the 450-square-metre work from May till September 2009.
+Agata Smalcerz explained in a press release from Galeria Bielska BWA:

 A spectator walking on the pavement or a moving cyclist will watch the changing colours of long interpenetrating painted strips.
 The colours start from pure blues, then browns and blacks, various shades of greens and yellows, and end with warm orange with a touch of orange-brown.
 They evoke the four seasons and bring a fresh breathe of nature to the industrial area of modern architecture.